Instead Of Asking, "What's Wrong with You?"

 Haven for Hope Intake Location

-To enroll in services and shelter from the cold please present during business hours from 7:00 am to 3:00 pm.
+To enroll in services please present during business hours from 7:00 am to 3:00 pm.
 (Monday-Friday).
 For after-hour resources, please contact the United Way of Bexar County by dialing 211 or access the San Antonio Community Resource Directory by visiting sacrd.org.

 During COVID-19, Haven for Hope will continue to adhere to the latest public health guidance and requirements set forth by the Centers for Disease Control (CDC) and Metro Health to protect the health and safety of our residents, partners, and staff.
 Individuals enrolling at Haven will need to willing to take a COVID-19 test and isolate for approximately 1-3 days, while awaiting the result of the test.